EU drug regulator: No link found between menstrual changes and COVID vaccines

 He said it was important to note that any menstrual disorders seen in emerging studies had been transient.

+With any temporary menstrual changes in a regular cycle, the next vaccine dose can be given as planned.

+The EMA's Genov said the agency had no data showing that any vaccines, including COVID-19 shots, affect people's fertility.

-(Reporting by Pushkala Aripaka in Banguluar and Gwladys Fouche in Oslo; Writing by Josephine Mason; Editing by Kevin Liffey)
+(Reporting by Pushkala Aripaka in Bengaluru and Gwladys Fouche in Oslo; Writing by Josephine Mason; Editing by Kevin Liffey and Bernadette Baum)

 ((Josephine.Mason@thomsonreuters.com; +44 207 542 7695; Reuters Messaging: josephine.mason.reuters.com@reuters.net))